ethz-asl/robot_control/README.md

 ### Installation

 The best way to use `pinocchio` python bindings is using Anaconda.
 Create a `conda` virtual environment and then install `pinocchio` using the instructions reported [here](https://github.com/conda-forge/pinocchio-feedstock).
+To install this package in the current conda environment (after conda has been activate) navigate to this directory and enter `pip install .`

 ### Dependencies
 - `numpy`